pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 - ``graphs`` - a list of graph modules which were successfully traced.
 - ``ops_per_graph`` - a list of lists where each sublist contains the ops that are run in the graph.

-To throw an error on the first graph break encountered, use the ``nopython`` mode.
+To throw an error on the first graph break encountered, use the ``fullgraph`` mode.
 This mode disables TorchDynamo’s Python fallback, and only succeeds if the entire program is convertible into a single graph.
 Example
 usage: